smiakchilo/aem-crash-course/lessons/2.12/part2.md

 ### Assigning rights to the service user

-If your service is going to read or store data, the user it will be impersonating must receive the necessary rights.
+If your service is going to read or store data, it must act on behalf of a non-default user.
+This user should be given necessary rights.
 There are different ways to do it.
-Yet the most straightforward one is to assign rights by hand.
+The most straightforward one is to assign rights by hand.

 Navigate to `http://<aem_server>:<aem_port>/useradmin`.
 Enter the name of the service user in the top left corner field.
 Switch to the "Permissions" tab and check the boxes you need.